 Example: using the dividing radicals calculator

 Say that you're in the middle of some challenging exercise from 3D geometry and that the next question is about the ratio of two edges of your solid.
 Well, the task doesn't seem too bad; after all, "ratio" is just a fancy way of saying "quotient."
+(You can read more about it in our ratio calculator.)
 However, the lengths of both edges involve some radicals, as is often the case when there are right angles involved.

 All in all, you face the problem of finding the quotient of